 So why doesn’t the light get out?
 PhysicsFAQ editor Don Koks tells it like it is: “light speeds up as it ascends from floor to ceiling, and it slows down as it descends from ceiling to floor; it’s not like a ball that slows on the way up and goes faster on the way down”.
 Somewhat counter intuitively, the ascending light beam speeds up, and the descending light beam slows down.
 Because light goes slower when it’s lower.
 That’s why optical clocks go slower when they’re lower.
 So if light goes slower when it’s lower, how much slower can it go?
 Have a google on infinite gravitational time dilation.
 What comes up time and time again?
 Black holes.
 Gravitational time dilation goes infinite at the black hole event horizon.
 An optical clock at the event horizon doesn’t tick at all, like Einstein said.
 And when you understand the nature of time, you know why.
 It isn’t because some abstract thing called time stops.
 It’s because light stops.
 Because the speed of light at the event horizon is zero.
 That’s why the light doesn’t get out of the black hole.
 Not because of some mystic curvature that makes vertical light beams bend back round.
 Not because the sky is falling in.
 But because at that location, the speed of light is zero.
 The light isn’t moving, so it doesn’t go up.
 It doesn’t get out because it is effectively “frozen”.
 That’s why a black hole is black.
 Because it’s a frozen star.

 If you google on frozen star and Robert Oppenheimer you can find ample references to the frozen-star black hole.
+Such as the 1971 Physics Today article introducing the black hole by Remo Ruffini and John Wheeler who said “in this sense the system is a frozen star”.
 However if you google on frozen star alone, what tends to come up is articles about some new hypothetical stars, or a TV program.
 Or you get redirected to black holes which feature a central point singularity.
 It’s like the original “frozen star” has been airbrushed away and replaced with something else.
 Something that contradicts Einstein but doesn’t say so.
 At least Andrew Hamilton says so on his JILA website.
 He says Einstein misunderstood how black holes work and thought the Schwarzschild geometry had a singularity at the event horizon.
 Hamilton isn’t alone in thinking that.
 On the Wikipedia Schwarzschild metric article you can read that “the singularity at r = rs is an illusion”, that it’s “an instance of what is called a coordinate singularity”, and that it “arises from a bad choice of coordinates or coordinate conditions”.

 Flamm Paraboloid (exterior Schwarzschild solution) CCASA image by AllenMcC, see Wikipedia